Will Genia: 2011–present

 Genia won the Pilecki Medal again in 2011, and was voted the Australian Super Rugby Player of the Year by Australian rugby writers.
 He became the 78th Test captain of the Wallabies when he led the side against the United States at the 2011 Rugby World Cup.
 He was one of two Australian nominees, alongside David Pocock, for the 2011 IRB Player of the Year award.

 In April 2012, he signed a new three-year deal with the Reds after turning down a lucrative offer from the Force.
 In early September Genia suffered a knee injury in Australia's win over South Africa.
 Genia missed eight Tests in a row and didn't expect to return to domestic action until the Reds play the Bulls in Brisbane on 23 March 2013.

 It was rumoured that Genia was leaving Australia after the 2015 Rugby World Cup, possibly going to the English Club Bath, but he left Australia at the start of the 2015–16 season to play for Stade Français.

 On 15 August 2017, Genia signed with the Melbourne Rebels for the 2018 and 2019 Super Rugby seasons.

 On 24 November 2018, Genia became just the 10th Wallaby and the second Wallabies halfback after George Gregan to play 100-Tests for Australia; playing against England at London's Twickenham Stadium.

 On 12 July 2019, Genia announced his test rugby retirement, stating that he will not play for the Wallabies after the 2019 Rugby World Cup, having signed to play for Kintetsu Liners in Japan.
+After several seasons with the Liners, Genia retired from professional rugby and took up a role as skills coach with the Kintetsu Liners alongside teammate Quade Cooper.
+Having been in the role since 2025, Genia stood down from the role at the end of the 2025–26 season.

+In April 2026, taking inspiration from the Moana Pasifika axing from Super Rugby, Genia said he was open to working with the Papua New Guinea Chiefs, the National Rugby League's 2028 expansion team.
+Genia, whom was born in Papua New Guinea, is a dual citizen of Australia and Papua New Guinea, and is said to retain deep connections to the country.